ImalshaFernando/IT3213-HCI-Practicals/README.md

 - Fixed navigation bar when the screen is scrolled and after that navigation bar disappears.
 - Animation is added to Bell(rotation)

+### Day 6: Collapsible side panel menu with slide animations
+- Side Panel is visible when swiped to right.
+- It closes when one of the menu tab is clicked or when swiped left on the panel

 ### Day 7: Interactive Image Viewer UI Prototype
 - Top bar with image display
 - Quick action buttons (Share, Heart/Like, Info, Delete)